-Do you have an interest in programming, website development, and application development?
-If so, then becoming a developer is a career move you may want to research.
-When it comes to developers, there are typically two groups to choose from: front-end developers and back-end developers.
+When it comes to developers, there are typically two groups to choose from front-end developers and back-end developers.
 In this post, we’re going to look at the differences of each in terms of description, skills, programming languages, and earnings to help you in your decision.

 Front-end vs. Back-end Developers

 Back-end developers need to be proficient in programming languages that render on the server side of a website or application.
-The most popular back-end programming languages are PHP, Ruby, Python, Ruby on Rails and Java.
-Others include .NET, C, and Perl.
-Back-end developers also need to proficient in working with databases like MySQL, Oracle, and SQL Server.
+The most popular back-end programming languages are PHP, Ruby, Python, Node.js, and Java.
+Typically a good back-end developer will be a master at one of these languages, but familiar enough to code in a 2nd or 3rd programming language.
+Back-end developers will also need to proficient in working with databases like MySQL, Oracle, and SQL Server.

-If you don’t have experience in any of these just yet, you may want to start by taking some beginner courses in a few different programming languages to see which ones you are most comfortable working with.
-Alternatively, you may want to determine what types of projects you would ultimately want to work on, then find out what would be necessary to know to work on them.
+If you don’t have experience in any of these just yet, you may want to start by taking some beginner coding courses in a few different programming languages to see which one catches your attention.

 If you want to be a freelancer or start your own company, you may be able to forgo the format university route and self-educate through online courses.
 So long as you can deliver proven, you do not need to show a degree to make a living.
 If you are starting completely from scratch, you may need to develop a few projects on your own.
 This way your portfolio can demonstrate your experience to your first couple of clients.
 A strong portfolio is especially important for front-end developers.